 TERMS AND CONDITIONS – CANCELLATIONS

-A non-refundable deposit of 50% per person is due within 10 days of booking to hold both space and guides for all Kendjam packages.
+A non-refundable deposit of 50% per person is due at the time of booking to hold both space and guides for all Kendjam packages.
 In the case of cancellations, all deposits and payments are non-refundable.
 Because of the lodge’s strict no refund policy, we highly recommend the purchase of trip cancellation insurance.
 No space or guides will be held without receipt of deposit.
 Full pre-payment is due 90 days prior to date of trip.
 Kendjam will not refund payments in the event poor weather, or for unused portions of any package.
 If a cancelled package is resold by either the lodge or by Yellow Dog Flyfishing Adventures, then a full refund will be sent minus a $100.00 per person cancellation fee charged by Yellow Dog Flyfishing.
 All baggage and personal belongings are the sole responsibility of its owners at all times.
 We highly recommend obtaining a comprehensible travel insurance covering loss and robbery of baggage and personal belongings.
 In no event will the lodge or agent be responsible for any losses.
 The lodge and agent will not be responsible for any loss, damage or injury arising while practicing sportfishing or any other activity, or for any loss damage or injury suffered aboard an airplane or a charter plane.
 The operator reserves the right to make changes to the trip itinerary whenever judged necessary by circumstances beyond the operator’s control, or major force circumstances.
 In this case, no refund will be made, although the trip itinerary, dates and/or destination can be changed by Untamed Angling and a trip credit could be made with or without extra costs at the sole discretion of the operator.
 Please be aware that all guests will be required to sign and return an Untamed Angling Indemnity Form prior to the trip, and there will be no exceptions to this.
 No refunds can be made for unused arrangements or fishing time lost due to inclement weather.
 Receipt of deposit and/or final payment is acknowledgment that registrant has read and accepts the deposit, cancellation, refund and responsibility clauses for these Amazon packages.